BJ Casey: Mentoring and training

-Public Engagement
+Public engagement

-Casey is a member of the MacArthur Foundation Research Network on Law and Neuroscience and is frequently called upon as an expert in adolescent development in both the scientific and legal arenas.
+Casey is a member of the MacArthur Foundation Research Network on Law and Neuroscience and has been called upon as an expert in adolescent brain development in both the scientific and legal arenas.
 Her research was included in amicus briefs presented to the U.S. Supreme Court to argue against the death penalty in juveniles (Roper v.
 Simmons, 2005) and mandatory life without parole (Graham v.
 Florida, 2010; Miller v.
 Alabama, 2012).

-Honors

-Casey has been awarded an honorary doctorate from Utrecht University, 2015 Ruane Prize for Outstanding Achievement in Child and Adolescent Psychiatric Research, 2016 Irish America Magazine's Healthcare and Life Sciences 50, 2017 Social & Affective Neuroscience Society Distinguished Scholar Award, and the 2019 Flux: The Society for Dev Cognitive Neuroscience Huttenlocher Award.